Anyline/anyline-ocr-anylinejs-module/README.md

 To test Anyline download the Example Sheets with testing material.
 They can be downloaded here: [https://anyline.com/samples](https://anyline.com/samples)

-**The license included in the AnylineJS Repository only allows AnylineJS to run on 127.0.0.1 and 192.168.0.10**
+**The license included in the AnylineJS Repository only allows AnylineJS to run on 127.0.0.1 and localhost**